 Ten courtrooms, the A and B courtrooms on floors 4 through 8, also have video conference capabilities.
-Two commissioner hearing rooms, 2F and 2J, also have video conference capabilities.
+Six commissioner hearing rooms, 2A, 2C, 2E, 2F, 2H, and 2J also have video conference capabilities.
 Those wishing to make a video conference connection must advise the court at least four working days before the requested time to allow for approval by the court.
-Requesters must provide the ISDN number or IP address of the remote site and a contact person and phone number.
+Requesters must provide the IP address of the remote site and a contact person and phone number.
 It is the responsibility of the institution to ensure that the party is in the video room at the scheduled time.
 It is the responsibility of the court to connect with the institution at the scheduled time.
 If the court or institution is unable to meet at the scheduled time, it is their responsibility to contact the remote location via phone as soon as possible.
 The court may, at its discretion, choose to use a video connection for remote appearances by in-custody parties.

 Wireless internet connections are available on all floors of the courthouse.
-There are also outlets under each counsel table in the courtrooms for litigants to plug in laptops or other devices.
+There are also power outlets on and under each counsel table in the courtrooms for litigants to plug in laptops or other devices.

 All courtrooms have FM assisted listening capabilities for those with limited hearing, and these can also be used by interpreters for group interpreting needs.
 Each room has a specific frequency and channel.
-Shared sets of 16 devices are stored on floors 4, 6 and 8.
+Each courtroom has 4 assisted listening devices.
 Litigants should alert court staff to the need for a device.

 Real-time is available either for assistance to the hard of hearing or deaf, or for attorney text management.
 Court reporters provide the transcription which is fed to a monitor supplied by the court.
 The court has four monitors which may be located at counsel table, the spectator area, the jury box or bench.
 To make arrangements, request assistance from the court reporter in the scheduled hearing.
 Stand-alone real-time is also available in commissioner hearing rooms.
 If this is needed, advise the presiding commissioner at least two working days in advance.
 Arrangements for purchasing an electronic transcript must be made with the court reporter.
 SCR 71.04(9) and (12) govern costs.